 In Devon, we are committed to providing an e-cigarette friendly stop smoking service.
-This means that if smokers are looking to quit but do not want to use the nicotine replacement therapy that advisers can prescribe, the stop smoking service can still provide behavioural support to complement smokers own use of e-cigarettes.
+This means if smokers are looking to quit, but do not want to use the nicotine replacement therapy that advisers can prescribe, the stop smoking service can still provide behavioural support to complement smokers own use of e-cigarettes.

 e-learning training resource